![]() |

 LLM for Unity includes different state of the art models built-in for different model sizes, quantised with the Q4_K_M method.

-Alternative models can be downloaded from HuggingFace in the .gguf format.
+Alternative models can be downloaded from HuggingFace in .gguf format.

 You can download a model locally and load it with the Load model button, or copy the URL in the Download model > Custom URL field to directly download it.